Electric Vehicle Insurance: Why EVs Cost More to Insure and How to Save

 Insuring an EV is more expensive than insuring a comparable gas-powered car — and it comes down to four core factors that insurers weigh heavily when calculating your premium.

-1. Battery Replacement Costs Are Enormous
+1. Battery Replacement Costs Are Substantial

 2. Higher Vehicle Purchase Prices